wlmb/wlmb.github.io/_posts/2021-09-03-Orthogonalization.md

 useful to be able to call `PERL,PDL` code from `PDL::PP` code to implement more complex inner products, but I guess it won't be too easy.
-The `thread_define` solution has the advantage that it can accomodate a generalized inner products, but it seems it didn't yield a speed increase.
+The `thread_define` solution has the advantage that it can accomodate a generalized inner products, and it can be threaded over additional dimensions if present, but it seems it didn't yield a speed increase.
+Maybe, given an algorithm, there is no much speed difference if the main iteration is done in `C` or in `PERL`, as the inner iteration is done in `C` but is so large that it eats up most of the time.
+Therefore, maybe the next step is to program the QR algorithm in such a way that it may accomodate other scalar products.
+Finally, I would have to test the complex cases.